-Palm Beach Atlantic University Preparatory Program in Dance, administered by Dr. Kathleen Klein, offers the highest quality, multi-disciplinary dance training available in South Florida to students and professionals at all levels.
+Palm Beach Atlantic University Preparatory Program in Dance, administered by Eileen Hebron, offers the highest quality, multi-disciplinary dance training available in South Florida to students and professionals at all levels.

 Classes provide the tools, discipline, and attention each student needs to achieve his or her own personal goals.
 All students are challenged and encouraged to reach their highest potential while developing a respect and joy for dance in all its forms.